 wood outdoor furniture

-Regardless of what type of outdoor furniture that you have, here are some general tips for taking care it.
+Here are some general tips for taking care of your outdoor furniture.
 First, you will want to keep it clean, as outdoor grime will damage the furniture, and the longer that you leave dirt and grime on, the harder it will be to remove it.

 If you can, you should try to cover your patio furniture when you are not using it.
 This is to both help keep it clean, and to protect it from direct sunlight, since ultraviolet light will take its toll on your outdoor furniture.
 If you don’t cover it, you should at least try to locate it where it will not be in direct sunlight.

 For the off-season, it is best if you can store your patio furniture in a shed, garage or basement where it will be away from the elements.
 And whenever you store your furniture, if you stack your chairs, do not stack them when they are wet, as this can lead to mold formation.
 And you should avoid resting heavy objects on your furniture for long periods of time, as this can leave permanent deformations.

 Lastly, you should try to avoid placing your outdoor furniture where the legs will be sitting in wet soil or standing water, as this will accelerate the deterioration of your outdoor furniture.